rond4yvoo/WStone-Tracker/README.md

 Visually displays all .dds textures files in your `inject` directory of choice.
 Also saves the location of all current .dds files in a JSON file.

+## Right-Click Context Menu

+Right-click any file within the file display to show a context menu.
+From there, you can change the ID or hex code of an entry, or delete the file altogether.

 ## ID Association

 Associates each texture file with an ID, usually card name, for searching and remapping.